ejmahler/SplineLibrary/docs/Glossary.md

 ### Derivative
 The derivative comes from calculus - it describes the rate of change of a function.
 It answers the question "Given a mathematical formula, how does that formula's output change?"

-In the context of a spline, the first derivative answers the question "what direction is the spline moving in at the input value t?".
+In the context of a spline, the first derivative answers the question "in what direction is the spline moving in at the `t`?".
 We call this the "tangent".

 The derivative of a function is itself a function, so we can logically extend the idea of a derivative to this function too.
 When we take the derivative of a derivative, we obtain a "second derivative" - that is, the rate of change of the first derivative.
-In the context of a spline, this answers the questions "Is the spline speeding up or slowing down?
+In the context of a spline, this answers the questions "Is the spline speeding up or slowing down at `t`?
 Is it turning left or turning right?" and is called the "curvature".

 ### Continuous
 In layman's terma, a function is said to be "continuous" if there are no "breaks" or "jumps" in the function.
 An informal mathematical definition might be `if the limit of f(x) - f(x + h) as h goes to 0 is equal to 0 for all x, then f is continuous`.